 For myself, no award is worth supporting an organization that has hurt and misused so many friends, fellow authors, illustrators, and human beings.

 - References: start with these five links.
-Also, here’s a new summary which adds some additional material, and a detailed story by a 2016 winner of his wildly inappropriate post-win experience.
+Also, here’s a new summary which adds some additional material, a detailed story by a 2016 winner of his wildly inappropriate post-win experience, and a statement of concern/investigation by SFWA.

 - If you would like to support a different organization with a healthier approach to supporting early-career creators of speculative fiction, I recommend the Dream Foundry.